Curriculum Maps for Elementary General Music

 Eisen, A., & Robertson, L. (2009).
 Yearly plans: For coordinated use with an American methodology.
 Sneaky Snake Publications.

 Eisen, A., & Robertson, L. (2010).
-An American methodology: An inclusive approach to musical literacy.
+An American Methodology: An inclusive approach to musical literacy.
 Sneaky Snake Publications.

 Frazee, J. (2006).
 Orff Schulwerk today: Nurturing musical expression and understanding.
 Schott Music Corp.